logzio/documentation/docs/user-guide/observability/meet-rca.md

 ## General

-### What is Observability IQ Root Cause Analysis?
+### What is Observability IQ Root Cause Analyzer?

-Root Cause Analysis (RCA) is part of Logz.io's Observability IQ Assistant, offering an AI-enhanced platform that transforms how you can investigate any issues discovered in your cloud applications and infrastructure.
+Root Cause Analyzer (RCA) is part of Logz.io's Observability IQ Assistant, offering an AI-enhanced platform that transforms how you can investigate any issues discovered in your cloud applications and infrastructure.
 You eliminate manual investigation steps, removing the need to pivot between multiple dashboards or run numerous queries for in-depth troubleshooting.

 You can access it from **[Explore](https://app.logz.io/#/dashboard/explore)** > **Exceptions** to quickly execute a broad, context-aware analysis that highlights the critical what, when, where, how, and what was impacted and what to do next.